Jets won't discipline Bell for bowling after flu absence - WHIZ News

 “But, honestly, no. I feel like when I do, I’ll be back to what people are used to seeing.”

 NOTES: S Jamal Adams will be a game-time decision to play, Gase said.
-Adams missed the first game of his NFL career Sunday with a sprained ankle. … Gase said Adams, Powell, TE Ryan Griffin (ankle), CB Brian Poole (concussion), WR Demaryius Thomas (hamstring), CB Arthur Maulet (calf), OL Chuma Edoga (knee) and DL Quinnen Williams (neck) would all sit out if the team had a full practice Tuesday.
+Adams missed the first game of his NFL career Sunday with a sprained ankle.
+“If he feels better on game day, tests it out, feels good, I’ll let him play, if he’s good,” Gase said. … Gase said Adams, Powell, TE Ryan Griffin (ankle), CB Brian Poole (concussion), WR Demaryius Thomas (hamstring/knee), CB Arthur Maulet (calf), OL Chuma Edoga (knee) and DL Quinnen Williams (neck) would all sit out if the team had a full practice Tuesday.
 With the short week, the Jets had a walk-through.

 —-